DavidChan0519/tensorflow/tensorflow/compiler/plugin/poplar/docs/tutorial.rst

 Session
     A session is the computational platform that encapsulates a graph.
-It handles data flow into and out of the graph, variable initialization, model/weight storage and weight restoration along with a number of other operations that are required to manage the computational task.
+It handles data flow into and out of the graph, variable initialisation, model/weight storage and weight restoration along with a number of other operations that are required to manage the computational task.